H4HWV2011/msjarvis-public-docs/thesis/28-psychological-safeguards-and-pia.md

 ## 28.7 Summary

 Psychological guidance and the PIA review loop provide a structured way to bring knowledge about human behavior and risk into the system’s operation.
 They inform live interaction decisions, adjust barrier and mode settings, and create a trail of how concerns and mitigations have evolved, complementing the more technical layers described elsewhere.
+In combination with the content-focused and status-focused cycles in this part, they ensure that relational and emotional risks are treated as first-class concerns in the same control stack as technical performance and knowledge updates.